shaussler/TheoreticalUniverse/theoretical_universe/differential_rotations_4d.rst

    by Stéphane Haussler

-Turning now to a bivectors in Minkowski space, any rotation can be written as a linear combination of 6 parameters:
+Turning now to a bivectors in Minkowski space, **any rotation can be written as a linear combination of 6 parameters**:

 .. math::